icub-tech-iit/outside-collaborators/README.md

   for being a member of `lab_xyz/group02`.
 - If a user belongs to multiple groups that are all assigned to a single specific repository, then that user will end up receiving permissions according to how those groups get sequentially processed by the automation.
+  To get around this, just handle that user on an individual basis.
 - The managing of outside collaborators of an automated repo will be always overridden by the automatic workflow.
   Instead, org members can be still added/removed manually as inside collaborators.